Skip to main content

 How to Become a Logistics Coordinator

 Logistics coordinators must have postsecondary education and ample experience to secure roles in their fields.
-They must also develop and hone specific skills or pursue optional credentials to improve their hireability and set themselves up for future career growth.
+They must also develop and hone specific skills or pursue optional credentials to improve their employability and set themselves up for future career growth.

 Education and Experience

 An associate degree is the minimum education required for an entry-level position in logistics, but a specialized bachelor’s degree in business management, logistics or operations is often preferred.
-These degree programs teach operations management, business and economic statistics, strategic management, and business communication, among other important courses.
+These degree programs teach operations management, business and economic statistics, strategic management and business communication, among other important courses.

 Logistics coordinators can pursue entry-level positions immediately after completing a degree program, though many employers prefer hiring candidates who have completed internships or gained other forms of hands-on training.